pulumi/docs/content/blog/data-science-on-demand-spinning-up-a-wallaroo-cluster-is-easy-with-pulumi/index.md

-If you're hitting limits when running your hourly, daily or nightly batch jobs and are looking into scaling out horizontally, don't hesitate to reach out to [Sean](../../../com/pulumi/blog/index.html) or drop in to our IRC channel.
+If you're hitting limits when running your hourly, daily or nightly batch jobs and are looking into scaling out horizontally, don't hesitate to reach out or drop in to our IRC channel.
 We'd love to chat!